 Next Generation NCLEX

-The Next Generation test includes some exciting new formats to help bridge the gap between book knowledge and clinical decision making.
+The Next Generation test will also incorporate some exciting new formats to help bridge the gap between book knowledge and clinical decision making.
 The goal is to more accurately determine readiness to enter into practice.
-Format types include:
+These additional format types include:

 - Enhanced Multiple Response – If you didn’t enjoy SATA before, you’ll probably enjoy them even less but they are an EXCELLENT way to mimic real-world situations.
 When my patient deteriorates, I don’t just have four or five options to choose from!
 These questions could possibly present a patient scenario and then provide a long list of options for the appropriate actions to take.
 At this time, NCBSN states these questions will allow for partial credit scoring…that’s great news!